Powergaming and Metagaming

 It's not cool.

-With everything, it's always best to pose attempt and then let someone else pose the result, or if you want to do something to another character or setup someone is emitting, to ask them first.
-As always, if unsure ask, and pose as an attempt then without the consent of another player, and it's helpful in such things to let other participants in the scene know quickly so as to not interrupt the flow of things.
+With everything, it's always best to pose your attempt and then let someone else pose the result, or if you want to do something to another character or setup someone is emitting, to ask them first.
+As always, if unsure: ask!
+Pose as an attempt then without the consent of another player, and it's helpful in such things to let other participants in the scene know quickly so as to not interrupt the flow of things.

-Another example of Metagaming is having knowledge of cutscenes or logs that your character was not ICly present for, or knowledge that is given in a pose but not outright said.
-If a character is lying they may pose that they are for the awareness of the player, but your character may not have any means of knowing they are lying.
-Even someone like Jean Grey can and has been lied to numerous times canonically, and been unaware until a later point.
+Metagaming is also knowledge of cutscenes or logs that your character was not ICly present for, or knowledge that is given in a pose but not outright said (metaposing vs narration).
+A writer might emit their character lying through their teeth, but unless your *character* knows that they're being lied to, you shouldn't simply leap to portraying distrust.
+Even someone like Jean Grey can and has been lied to canonically.